rootsongjc/kubernetes-handbook/content/en/blog/istio-sidecar-traffic-types/index.md

 ---
-title: "Istio sidecar 中的流量类型及 iptables 规则详解"
+title: "Traffic types and iptables rules in Istio sidecar explained"
-description: "本文将向你展示 Istio sidecar 中的六种流量类型及其 iptables 规则，并以示意图的形式带你一览其全貌。"
+description: "This article will show you the six traffic types and their iptables rules in Istio sidecar, and take you through the whole picture in a schematic format."
 date: 2022-05-07T11:18:40+08:00
 draft: false
 tags: ["istio","sidecar","iptables"]